YLS-23/fewer-sensor-good-results/README.md

 - The best linear model has a validation mean squared error (MSE) an order of magnitude lower than the second-best model (ensemble tree model), indicating that **linear models are best suited for the task**.
 - There is almost no improvement between a linear model with interaction and lower-order terms and a linear model with quadratic and lower-order terms.
 This indicates that **terms higher than second-order are unnecessary for the linear model**.

-### 5.2 How relevant is T_max for the second Task?
+### 5.2 Relevance of T_max for the Second Task: Preliminary Analysis

-By fitting a linear model with quadratic (and lower-order) terms, and rank all predictors by their mean absolute Shaplay value, it can be shown that the feature "T_max" is several times more important than any other feature.
+By fitting a linear model with quadratic (and lower-order) terms and ranking all predictors by their mean absolute Shapley value, it can be shown that the feature 'T_max' is several times more important than any other feature when its true values are used.
+Note that in practice, 'T_max' must be predicted from the first task, leading to inevitable deviations from the values used in this analysis.
+Consequently, its mean absolute Shapley value and thus its importance may vary.

 ![image](https://github.com/YLS-23/fewer-sensors-same-results/assets/172030231/5ad28b62-3307-46f8-9045-a48d13adbe82)